Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/python.md

 ## Model Structure

-First of all, let's create a directory where we will put all our code:
+First of all, let's create a directory where we will put all of our code:

 ```sh
 mkdir -p increment_model/src